 Figuring the inclusion amount.
-Inclusion amounts are listed in Appendix A for cars, in Appendix B for trucks and vans, and in Appendix C for electric cars leased after August 5, 1997.
-If the fair market value of the car is \$100,000 or less, use the appropriate appendix (depending on the year you first placed the car in service) to determine the inclusion amount.
+Inclusion amounts are listed in Appendix A for cars, in Appendix B for trucks and vans, and in Appendix C for electric cars leased after August 5, 1997, and before 2007.
+If the fair market value of the vehicle is \$100,000 or less, use the appropriate appendix (depending on the year you first placed the vehicle in service) to determine the inclusion amount.
 If the fair market value is more than \$100,000, see the Revenue Procedure(s) identified in the footnote of the appendices for the inclusion amount.
-Revenue Procedures are available at most IRS offices and many local libraries.
-You can also find them on the Internet at www.irs.gov.